Certificate/Sticker Design by Artist, ~Morgan Hernandez:

 We understand that as individuals we all have different backgrounds and experiences that shape who we are today.
 The learning community design of this program provides growth opportunities for all participants regardless of previous knowledge or skills, acknowledging everyone has room to grow and learn.
 We expect this Advancing Cultural Competency Certificate program will benefit participants not only professionally, but personally as well.

-ACCC participants join a sustained Advancing Cultural Competency Learning Community for two contiguous semesters (pilot: 2018–19 academic year).
+ACCC participants join a sustained Advancing Cultural Competency Learning Community.
 Members of this learning community benefit by being part of a group with an intentional representation of faculty/staff/administration from a wide range of campus affiliations.
 This intentional diversity allows for the exploration of cultural competency issues in a more complex way, and the consideration of a wider range of implications for the campus.
 This learning community serves as a cohort for relationship building and co-engagement in foundational workshops, with an emphasis on skill development and application to benefit the larger campus community beyond the cohort.